markuszoeller/markuszoeller.github.io/_sources/posts/2017/11/10/osse-prague-2017/index.rst.txt

 *Kris Buytaert (Inuits.eu)*: http://sched.co/BxJd

-.. todo:: TODO

-* *Docker* -> *Moby*
-* Enterprises are afraid of (public) cloud
-* "caged" private clouds (request VMs)
-* emulating non-caged private clouds with huge
-  VMs and run docker in it
-* docker container is the new fancy tarball
-* "how do you build the hosts that run the containers?"
-* "SW development ends when your last end user is dead"
+It was an opinionated talk (which is good, that's why I go to conferences) and *Kris* is obviously very passionate about **DevOps**.
+His main points were, that Enterprises are afraid of (public) clouds and are in favor of **"caged" private clouds**, where you emulate non-caged private clouds with huge VMs (previously requested with an internal ticketing system) and run *Docker* in it.

+The actual problem, that **developers and operators don't talk to each other** didn't get tackled, as a *Docker* container is treated now like a fancy tarball, which gets thrown over the wall with *"works on my machine, I'm done"*.
+To be precise, he didn't complain about **Docker** as a technology, he was more worried about **how we use** this technology.